-Join Diana Weynand for an in-depth discussion in this video Changing pitch in a temporary narration track to identify different characters, part of Effective Storytelling with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Changing pitch in a temporary narration track to identify different characters, part of Final Cut Pro X v10.1.x: Effective Storytelling.

 - Now that you've written text for a narrator,…or have a he said, she said dialog under way,…you could start to get a feel for how your script…might be working.…It's just a shame that the actors couldn't come…and deliver the lines themselves.…Oh well, maybe next time.…Or, maybe you can apply a Final Cut Pro audio effect…to change the pitch of your own recording…and make it seem more like a true he said, she said…dialog or a narrator speaking.…In the project library, let's open…the He Said-She Said project.…

 This is the familiar project that you've been creating…with the text on either side.…The text is already recorded, so let's listen.…- (narrator's voice) Where's the money?…Don't worry, it's safe.…Now wait just a minute.…No, you wait.…I'm running this show.…- So that's the script that we're going to be working with.…In this particular script, there are two…male-sounding voices, or that's the idea, anyway,…the intent, this first one and the third one.…

 And then the female speaks in the second and the fourth.…In order to apply these, it would be great to…